 A note about funding

 But what about the value of the bond?
 In our case, due to the relative poverty of our area, we realize a 98% reimbursement rate from the State on approved capital projects.
 That leaves a local share of only two percent.
-However, the District still has $1.4 million in EXCEL grant funds, with which it can pay that two percent.
+However, the District still had $1.4 million in EXCEL grant funds, with which paid that two percent.